jeelabs/esp-link/README.md

 ---------------
 - verify that you have sufficient power, borderline power can cause the esp module to seemingly function until it tries to transmit and the power rail collapses
+- if you just cannot flash your esp8266 module (some people call it the zombie mode) make sure you have gpio0 and gpio15 pulled to gnd with a 1K resistor, gpio2 tied to 3.3V with 1K resistor, and RX/TX connected without anything in series.
+If you need to level shift the signal going into the esp8266's RX use a 1K resistor.
+Use 115200 baud in the flasher.
+  (For a permanent set-up I would use higher resistor values but when nothing seems to work these are the ones I try.)
-- check the "conn" LED to see which mode esp-link is in (see LED info above)
+- if the flashing succeeded, check the "conn" LED to see which mode esp-link is in (see LED info above)
 - reset or power-cycle the esp-link to force it to become an access-point if it can't connect to your network within 15-20 seconds
 - if the LED says that esp-link is on your network but you can't get to it, make sure your